-Profit Share Incentive Plan
+• Profit Share Incentive Plan

-The profit share incentive scheme, established nine years ago continues to award eligible employees a share of Rex's profit before tax (PBT) based on an agreed percentage (excluding contributions from subsidiaries and associates) for the financial year immediately preceding the award.
+The profit share incentive scheme, established ten years ago continues to award eligible employees a share of Rex's profit before tax (PBT) based on an agreed percentage (excluding contributions from subsidiaries and associates) for the FY immediately preceding the award.
 The profit share is allocated on an equal share basis.
 Permanent part time employees receive an amount proportional to their employment hours.
-The Board continues to offer this to all non-Enterprise Agreement (EA) employees who are not the subject of an adverse recommendation by the Remuneration and Nomination Committee.
+The Board continues to offer this to all non-Enterprise Agreement (EA) employees who are not the subject of an adverse recommendation by the Remunerations, Nominations and Disciplinary Committee.

-Share Gift Plan
+· Share Gift Plan

-Rex established the share gift plan (effective from financial year 2006) for its executive directors and eligible employees.
-The plan is offered to EA groups that opt for the plan, and all non-EA employees who are not the subject of an adverse recommendation by the Remuneration and Nomination Committee.
+Rex established the share gift plan (effective from FY 06) for its executive directors and eligible employees.
+The plan is offered to EA groups that opt for the plan and all non-EA employees who are not the subject of an adverse recommendation by the Remunerations, Nominations and Disciplinary Committee.
 This plan is not based on any performance measures (other than eligibility for non-EA employees).
 The plan was established to show its recognition of employees' contribution to Rex by providing an opportunity to share in its future growth and profitability and to align the interests of the employees more closely with the interests of the shareholders.
 As such, the share gift plan entitles eligible employees to a fixed value of shares in exchange for a percentage of their base salaries.
 Therefore there are no vesting conditions attached to the share gift.

-During the financial year, the Group bought back 2,033,269 fully paid ordinary shares for the share gift scheme.
+During the FY, the Group bought back 791,489 fully paid ordinary shares for the share gift scheme.